spencerpayne/AirPollution/README.md

 4. **Coordinate Bank**: The application maintains a list of available coordinates fetched from the database.
 Users can select coordinates from this list for quick access.

-## Additional Notes

-- The map image is displayed with the Louisiana map image resized to fit the window.
-- The coordinates of the map corners are predefined but can be adjusted if needed.
-- Air quality data is fetched from the SQL Server database using pyodbc.
-- The application attempts to connect to the SQL Server database on startup.
-Ensure that the database connection details are correctly configured.